Kosovo Election Watch: The Final Week

 AAK’s entire campaign centres on electing its leader Ramush Haradinaj to the presidency.
 To be clear, the president of the Republic of Kosovo is not directly elected; rather it is selected by elected members of the National Assembly.
 Still, AAK is peddling the notion that if elected, Haradinaj will become President of the Republic, which is far from certain.
 So far, in fact, that it verges on fantasy.

-The Democratic League of Kosovo (LDK), the major incumbent governing party of the last seven months, is badly wounded politically – some of which has been self-inflicted.
+The Democratic League of Kosovo (LDK), the major incumbent governing party of the last seven months, is badly wounded politically – some of which have been self-inflicted.
 It has attempted to lay out its argument that it is committed to statehood and statecraft and that it is the only party capable of governing with balance and ration.

 At the best of times, governing Kosovo is difficult because it never recovered from the de-industrialisation that occurred before 1999 as a deliberate policy of Slobodan Milošević, the genocidal president of Serbia after the fall of Yugoslavia.
 As a result, Kosovo did not develop economically and was surpassed by its neighbours, effectively shutting it out of regional markets.